 18:15 ETA Cebu.
 Home Sweet Home.

-The year 2012 was my travel year to date and the trip to Coron was the most fascinating.
-Without minding the fact that I wrongly booked a flight date for a friend – the trip was the best that year.
-Credits to fellow turista sa sariling bayan Kai2, Cielo and Rans.
-Thanks for the great company!
+*The year 2012 was the best travel year to date and the trip to Coron was the most fascinating.
+Without minding the fact that I wrongly booked a flight date for a friend, this trip was the best.
+Thanks Kayi, Cielo and Rans for the photos and for the awesome company.